dezeve/rectangle-explorer/README.md

 2. Go to cloned directory via terminal.

-3. Run .py file using `python3 main.py` command.
+3. Run the main.py file in the src folder using the `python3 main.py` command.

 ## Character Controls
 - Left arrow: Move left